stackery/wild-rydes-workshop/02-user-management.md

 Next, drag a wire from the _UserPoolClient_ resource to the _UserPool_ resource.
 (Make sure you drag the line from the right end of the _UserPoolClient_ to the left end of the _UserPool_.
-You can rearrange resouyrces on the canvas to make dragging the line between resources easier.)
+You can rearrange resources on the canvas to make dragging the line between resources easier.)

 ![User Pool Client Relationship](./images/02-user-pool-client-to-user-pool.png)